maubanel/GMS2-Platformer/moving-platforms-ii/README.md

 ##### `Step 10.`\|`PLTFRMR`| :large_blue_diamond:

 Now *press* the <kbd>Play</kbd> button in the top menu bar to launch the game.
 Now we collide with the top of the platform.
-The issue now is that the platform will push the player into the ground if the player is under it and cause a pretty glichy bug.
+The issue now is that the platform will push the player into the platform if the player is under it and cause a pretty glichy bug as they will zap to the right.

 https://user-images.githubusercontent.com/5504953/222923007-ca24fde9-d92a-41cf-8c41-810fbf41c82b.mp4